Delta456/box-cli-maker/README.md

 There is no **standardized way** of detecting the terminal's maximum color capacity so the way of detecting your terminal might not work for you.
 If this can be fixed for you then you can always make a PR.

-If you think that the module can't detect True Color of the terminal then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for true color support.
+If you think that the module can't detect True Color of the terminal then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for True Color support.

 If you are targetting 8 bit color based terminals and if the module couln't detect it then set your environment variable `TERM` to name of the terminal emulator with `256color` as suffix like `xterm-256color`.

 There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or environment variable `TERM` give `DUMB` so it will output some garbage value or a warning if used.

-In Online Playgrounds, CI/CDs, Browsers etc, it is recommended **not** to use this module with color effect as few may have it but this is hard to detect in general.
+In `Online Playgrounds`, `CI/CDs`, `Browsers` etc, it is recommended **not** to use this module with color effect as few may have it but this is hard to detect in general.
 If you think that it's possible then open an issue and address the solution!

 ### Acknowledgements